Wednesday, January 03, 2024

 Our tour guide then left us wander through the museum’s rather dusty and ramshackle exhibits.
 Once again, it was the colourful totem poles that caught our attention while elsewhere, forlorn glass cases displayed vibrant masks from some of Vanuatu’s 83 inhabited islands.
 We also learned that the diverging white band on the national flag reflects the archipelago’s “Y-shaped” island chains.

-Our next stop was the national war memorial perched on the crest of ridge overlooking the township.
-Here we took in a picturesque harbour view, and caught glimpses of the National Reserve Bank and Prime Minister’s office nearby.
+Our next stop was the national war memorial perched on the crest of a ridge overlooking the township.
+Here we took in a picturesque harbour view, and caught glimpses of the National Reserve Bank and the Prime Minister’s office nearby.
 Interestingly, Vanuatu also celebrates ANZAC Day every April.
+Our guide explained that this practice is common across several Pacific Island nations, including Tuvalu and parts of Papua New Guinea.
+You learn something new every day.

 Our final stop of the day took us down to the waterfront.
 We spent an hour wandering through the markets and soaking in some of the local vibe.
 Aside from the classic tourist traps, the waterfront is also home to a massive food hall, set up in a style akin to that of Singapore’s popular hawker markets.
 It seemed to be a popular gathering place for many of the locals and the smells drifting from many kitchen cubicles were mouth watering to say the least.